ETS-Android2/the-underground/README.md

 There are four buttons on the tweet page - be careful not to click on them for no reason - it will send a tweet.

-- Button with a hat icon - report the manager here.
+- Button with a hat icon - report the manager is here.
 - Button with a siren icon - report that the rabbi is coming to the rooms.
 - Button with food icon - report that food has arrived (you can also rate the food and describe the food)
 - Button with check list icon - report rollcall.